davidplumridge/shopify-hmac-validator/README.md

 # Shopify HMAC Validator

-A lightweight package to validate Shopify HMAC codes
+A lightweight package for validating Shopify HMAC codes for user and webhook requests.

 ## Usage